-Learning Economy newsletter 04, August 16, 2019, and a link to an interview with Deloitte Australia’s Robert Hillard
+Learning Economy newsletter 05, September 21, 2019, and a link to an interview with Imagine Intelligent Materials’ Chris Gilbey

 To what ends should we direct the power of our now wholly connected intelligence and collective internet social literacy?

-This fourth issue of The Learning Economy newsletter is the first to include a link to a feature interview, and Robert Hillard kindly accepted my request to participate.
+This fifth issue of The Learning Economy newsletter is the second to include a link to a feature interview, this time with Chris Gilbey, executive chairman of Imagine Intelligent Materials, who accepted my request to participate.

-I’d have liked to have included the content of the entire interview here, but I found that this system can’t accommodate its full length to distribute via email.
-Go figure – I don’t understand it, either.
+Again, I’d have liked to have included the content of the entire interview here, but had to make do with a link.

 The usual preamble

-As a general and possibly recurring note, I intend that, interviews aside, this newsletter will most likely comprise from six to 10 links as I find items I consider interesting enough to pass on, and its themes will be much as you see beneath.
+As a general and possibly recurring note, I intend that this newsletter will most likely comprise from six to 10 links as I find items I consider interesting enough to pass on, and its themes will be much as you see beneath.
 If you know others likely to be interested, please pass this on to them.

 And, if you are able to suggest additional links, content or sources you find interesting and believe will fit both your own and other readers' purposes, please let me know at email@example.com.